danielsaidi/TagKit/README.md

 </p>

 ## About TagKit

-TagKit makes it easy to work with tags and slugification in `Swift` and `SwiftUI`.
+TagKit is a Swift SDK that makes it easy to work with tags and slugification in `Swift` and `SwiftUI`.

 The result can look like this or completely different: